chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 # CCM Website
 # These packages are only required on the machine that is going to host the CCM Web Site
-choco upgrade aspnetcore-runtimepackagestore -y choco upgrade dotnetcore-windowshosting -y choco upgrade chocolatey-management-web -y --version 0.1.0
+choco upgrade aspnetcore-runtimepackagestore -y --version 2.2.7 choco upgrade dotnetcore-windowshosting -y --version 2.2.7 choco upgrade chocolatey-management-web -y --version 0.1.0

 # CCM Configuration